~ Updated January 11, 2022

 Air & Space Smithsonian states that around 2,000 Chinese flight student candidates are sent to the United States every year for training.
 Flight schools in Oregon, Arizona and Illinois are reporting over 50 percent of their students are now from Chinese airlines.
 The students often have to study English, adjust to the American culture and learn to fly a plane at the same time.
 It is not an easy workload and it is understandable why some don’t make it, but with the high demand, it is certainly worth the hard work.

-The Alien Flight Student Program
+The Flight Training Security Program